An Easter blessing to you...

 Matthew 27:1-2

-The High Priest took the sacrificial lamb and bound it to the alter at nine o'clock in the morning.
+The High Priest took the sacrificial lamb, declared it to be without blemish, and bound it to the alter at nine o'clock in the morning.

 Now Pilate wrote a title and put it on the cross.
-And the writing was:
+And the writing was [translated into Greek and then English]:

 JESUS OF NAZARETH, THE KING OF THE JEWS.